toshitaka-hamamura/TeX/README.md

 # TeX

-This repository contains tex files that may be useful in solving problems when writing manuscript in the filed of Psychology and Psychiatry.
+This repository contains tex files that show various commands when writing research manuscript, particularly in the filed of Psychology and Psychiatry.